charlieroses/pokemoncards/README.md

 # Pokémon Card Database

 ## About
-I am a very dedicatd Pokémon Card collector.
+I am a very dedicated Pokémon Card collector.
 I have created this project as a way to organize my thousands of cards and learn more about website development.
 Originally I had a large spreadsheet, however this didn't have all the usabilty that I would have preferred.
 Now I am in the process of taking my spreadsheet and turning into a website I can access anywhere.